 DEQ won’t fully enforce those water quality standards and it has failed to update them, falling behind most states and dozens of Indian tribes.
 Virginia officials have had 50 years to figure this out but haven’t acted – how much longer do they expect us to wait?

 The regulations say polluters can’t turn our waters unnatural colors or make them turbid (cloudy), slimy, sludgy, or smelly.
 But DEQ’s failure has allowed many of our waters to be degraded in exactly these ways.
 The Department says it doesn’t know how to identify these problems and, therefore, won’t enforce these rules.
 We and others have identified some very clear examples of violations but DEQ apparently can’t or won’t see what the rest of us can.
 See if you can identify the problems in the photos below.

 We aim to achieve the following necessary first steps, to make sure we can stop the next damaging project that would pollute our streams:

 - Make sure DEQ and the Water Board enforce so-called “narrative criteria” – the common sense conditions we can all understand but which so far have been ignored

 - See that the Board develops numeric criteria for solids, which make our waters cloudy and unsightly and harm aquatic life

 - See that the Board develops numeric criteria for nutrients (phosphorus and nitrogen), which can cause algae blooms when present in excess

 We plan to advocate numerous other improvements and will be introducing those ideas in the coming months.

 We’ll bring you reports like this every month to let you know about progress on this campaign and to tell you about concrete actions you can take to achieve the reforms we need.

-In the meantime, make sure to join Wild Virginia to help us achieve these goals – we will not rest until we get the protections for our streams and our communities that the law requires.
+In the meantime, make sure to join Wild Virginia to help us protect Virginia’s water future – we will not rest until we get the protections for our streams and our communities that the law requires.